If you have ever considered growing your own food or tending to livestock, there are some simple farm tools and gardening gear that you’ll need.

 8. Watering Gears

-Watering cans, garden hoses, and troughs are useful to have on a farm.
-After all, plants and animals need water in order to survive.
+Watering cans, garden hoses, and troughs are helpful to have on a farm.
+After all, plants and animals need water to survive.

-These items are the most efficient and cost-effective way to give them water.
+These items are the most efficient and cost-effective ways to give them water.

 9. Shovel